Introduction and Goals

 - Preparing your work on time is a sign of your professionalism and integrity as an academic.
 You should turn work in on time whenever possible, just as you would in the workplace.

-Most of the composing you will do in this class will happen in a cloud account, Google Drive.
-This way, you have access to your work no matter what happens and you can easily share your work online, collaborative with other writers, and give and receive feedback digitally.
+Most of the composing you will do in this class will happen electronically.
 You are responsible for your passwords and your sharing permission settings, making sure that your documents are available to me and your peers as access and accessibility are key concerns in digital writing.
 Keep all passwords for your social media accounts private and available.

 The Americans with Disabilities Act is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 One element of this legislation requires that all qualified students with documented disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-East Carolina University seeks to fully comply with the Americans with Disabilities Act, and I am happy to provide accommodation for any student with a documented disability.
-However, I cannot provide accommodations without approval from the Department for Disability Support Services, and I may not be able to provide retroactive accommodations depending on the situation.
-As such, any student needing to arrange a reasonable accommodation for a documented disability should contact the Department for Disability Support Services, Brewster A-114, 252-328-6799.
-For more information, visit their website.
+URI seeks to fully comply with the Americans with Disabilities Act, and I am happy to provide accommodation for any student with a documented disability.
+However, I cannot provide accommodations without approval from URI Disability Services, and I may not be able to provide retroactive accommodations depending on the situation.
+As such, any student needing to arrange a reasonable accommodation for a documented disability should contact their office.

 Please be aware that high grades in this course are reserved for exceptional work; the default grade for completing work satisfactorily is a “C.” Understand that you begin with zero points and must work to earn points from there; you do not “miss” points as you go along.
 Also know that I do not “bump up” final grades for students who are close to a higher final grade.
 I give ample opportunity for you to earn the grade you desire, and it is your responsibility to do so.
 I make every effort to return grades quickly.
 In addition, I always want you to understand why you earned a particular grade.
 If you ever have a question about your grade, please don’t hesitate to ask.